Indian gooseberries (amla) block breast cancer cell growth and metastasis potential in vitro.

 So here’s the control.
 100% invasion—the breast cancer cells just burrow right in and effectively metastasize.
 Here’s if you infuse the Jello with the standard chemotherapy drug Taxol - cuts invasion in half.
 Then they used tiny doses of amla down in this range here where it's not even affecting the growth much.
 And as you can see the anti-invasive effect of the Indian gooseberries was almost as good as the chemo

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 To help out on the site please email <a

 href= “mailto:firstname.lastname@example.org” >email@example.com

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 Be sure to check back for the other videos on amla and don't miss all the videos on breast cancer.
 And there are 1,449 subjects covered in the rest of my videos–please feel free to explore them!

-Also, please check out my associated blog posts: Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Estrogenic Chemicals in Meat, and Foods That May Block Cancer Formation
+Also, please check out my associated blog posts: Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Estrogenic Chemicals in Meat, Foods That May Block Cancer Formation, and Mushrooms and Immunity